Secure a car loan despite average credit at fair interest rates

 Katrin Straub

-Are you dreaming of a new car, but your credit score is only average?
-Many people fear high interest rates or rejection, but this is often unfounded.
-Discover how you can improve your chances of getting a car loan at fair interest rates, even with an average credit score, and what steps are crucial for this.
+Are you dreaming of a new car, but your credit rating is only average?
+Many fear high interest rates or rejection, but that's often unfounded.
+Discover how you can improve your chances of getting a car loan at fair interest rates despite having an average credit score, and which steps are crucial for achieving this.

 The topic in brief and concise terms

-A moderate credit rating (SCHUFA score 90-97%) is not an obstacle to a fair car loan; good preparation is crucial.
+A moderate credit rating (SCHUFA score of 90-97%) is not an obstacle for a fair car loan; good preparation is crucial.

-Use SCHUFA-neutral enquiries for credit comparisons and critically assess the necessity of expensive residual debt insurances.
+Use SCHUFA-neutral condition requests for credit comparisons and critically assess the necessity of expensive residual debt insurance policies.

-A moderate credit rating is not an exclusion criterion for a car loan.
+A medium credit rating is not a disqualifying factor for a car loan.
 A SCHUFA score between 90 and 97 percent indicates a manageable risk for the bank.
-Before applying, you should know your exact creditworthiness.
-You can request a free data copy under Article 15 GDPR from SCHUFA once a year.
+Before you apply, you should know your exact creditworthiness.
+You can request a free data copy once a year from SCHUFA under Article 15 of the GDPR.
 Many consumers do not know their exact score value, for example, 94 percent.
-A realistic household budget and knowledge of your own score are the basis for successful negotiations.
-With this information, you can specifically look for offers that suit your financial situation.
+A realistic household budget and awareness of your own score are the basis for successful negotiations.
+With this information, you can specifically search for offers that suit your financial situation.

 Actively improve credit conditions through targeted measures

-You have several levers to influence the loan terms in your favour.
-A higher down payment, for example, twenty per cent, reduces the loan amount and the risk for the bank.
-This often leads to a lower interest rate.
-Another option is to take out the loan with a second borrower with good creditworthiness.
-The bank then evaluates the combined creditworthiness, which can increase the likelihood of approval by up to fifty per cent.
-Consider also shortening the term; shorter terms do mean higher monthly payments, but the total interest costs decrease significantly.
-Financing without a down payment is possible, but it usually results in higher interest rates.
+You have several levers to influence the loan conditions in your favour.
+A higher down payment of, for example, twenty percent reduces the loan amount and the risk for the bank, which often leads to a lower interest rate.
+Another option is to take out the loan with a second creditworthy borrower.
+The bank then assesses the joint creditworthiness, which can increase the chance of approval by up to fifty percent.
+Also consider shortening the term; shorter terms mean higher monthly payments, but the total interest costs are significantly reduced.
+Financing without a down payment is possible, but usually leads to higher interest rates.

 Here are four effective ways to improve your negotiating position: